hamza9559/EX-NO-2-/README.md

 ## EX.
 NO:2 IMPLEMENTATION OF PLAYFAIR CIPHER

+## DATE: 20-03-2025

 ## AIM:

-To write a C program to implement the Playfair Substitution technique.
+To write a python program to implement the Playfair Substitution technique.

 ## DESCRIPTION: